every life has a story to tell…

 Douglas has enjoyed a lifetime of making music.
 His earliest memories involve singing for churches with his mother accompanying him on piano.
 His music degrees are from the Peabody Conservatory of Music of the Johns Hopkins University, Baltimore.
 As a choral conductor and keyboard artist Douglas has performed recitals and directed church and community choirs of all ages in North America and Europe, from Ottawa to New York and London to Cologne.

-Art and music are possible, for Douglas, not as the source from which life comes but as a means to relate to the Eternal Source; to be in deep relationship.
-The arts are an opportunity for the artist to co-create with God, the one Source of all that will be.
+Liturgy, art and music are possible, for Douglas, not as the source from which life comes but as a means to relate to the Eternal Source; to be in deep relationship.
+These provide opportunities for us to co-create with God, the one Source of all that will be.
+And, we join together as stewards of God’s creation.
 For Douglas, life as a person of faith in the Anglican tradition is the source from which all else is possible.